martinthomson/balsamic/draft-thomson-balsamic.md

 These words and phrases represent part of the identity of the IETF.
 The list is also unnecessarily long.

-This note argues that a single keyword suffices: "MUST".
+This note argues that a single key word suffices: "MUST".

+The remainder of this document provides arguments for why all other key words are unnecessary.

-# Redundant Keywords
+# Redundant Key Words

 Most of the set of 10 key words or phrases used are strictly redundant with the term "MUST".

-## SHALL
+## SHALL and REQUIRED

-The term "SHALL" is defined to have the same definition as "MUST".
+The terms "SHALL" and "REQUIRED" are defined to have the same definition as "MUST".

-This term has never been favoured relative to "MUST".
+Neither term has ever been favoured relative to "MUST".

 Of the 803 documents published after RFC 9000,
 644 of these cite BCP 14.
 Of these 644 documents,